 - Hours: 7AM – 10PM

 After pulling off Highway 101 on the Avenue of Flags, I made my way down to Anderson’s massive Danish building right off the freeway.
-Parking was easy in the lot behind the restaurant, right under the iconic logo that I have seen so many time on the drive.
+Parking was easy in the lot behind the restaurant, right under the iconic logo that I have seen so many times on the drive.

-I headed into the building, only to notice that there is a lot more to this place then just the restaurant.
+I headed into the building, only to notice that there is a lot more to this place than just the restaurant.
 You can browse at least three different shops, selling everything from food to candy, and also just sit and relax in the foyer area.
 This is a good road trip stop with clean bathrooms and things to look at.

-I was on a mission though so I headed into the massive restaurant to get my soup on.
+I was on a mission though, so I headed into the massive restaurant to get my soup on.

-The toppings consisted of bacon, ham, cheese, croutons and green onions.
+The toppings consisted of bacon, ham, cheese, croutons, and green onions.

-They have a few options for the soup, mainly a bread bowl, regular bowl and all you can eat.
+They have a few options for the soup, mainly a bread bowl, regular bowl, and all you can eat.
 I would say that one bowl was good enough for me, but that I would have no problem coming back and eating it again.